ArduPilot/MethodicConfigurator/BLOG.md

 ## [Yaw D axis](https://www.youtube.com/watch?v=b76bPEeRCEk&t=963s)

-This particular Autotune axis is only relevant for small, agile vehicles.
+This particular `YawD` Autotune axis is only relevant for small, agile vehicles.

-1. Download the [36_autotune_yawd_setup.param parameter file](diatone_taycan_mxc/params/36_autotune_yawd_setup.param) to your PC and upload it to the flight controller.
+1. Use *ArduPilot Methodic Configurator* to edit and upload the `36_autotune_yawd_setup.param` file to the FC.
-   It will activate the yaw D axis Autotune.
-1. Outdoors on a non-windy day (or indoors in a big warehouse like we at IAV do) take-off and fly in either `AltHold` or `Loiter` flight mode.
+2. Outdoors on a non-windy day (or indoors in a big warehouse like we at IAV do) take-off and fly in either `AltHold` or `Loiter` flight mode.
-1. At about 2 meters high, select `Autotune` flight mode in the RC transmitter to engage Autotune.
+3. At about 2 meters high, select `Autotune` flight mode in the RC transmitter to engage Autotune.
-1. Use the RC transmitter sticks to correct the vehicle position if it gets too high, too low or too close to obstacles.
+4. Use the RC transmitter sticks to correct the vehicle position if it gets too high, too low or too close to obstacles.
-1. Once the Autotune is completed, land and disarm the vehicle without changing the flight mode.
+5. Once the Autotune is completed, land and disarm the vehicle without changing the flight mode.

-You should get something like the [37_autotune_yawd_results.param parameter file](diatone_taycan_mxc/params/37_autotune_yawd_results.param)
+You should get something like the `37_autotune_yawd_results.param` file.

 Make sure that your resulting `ATC_RAT_YAW_D` parameter value is different from `AUTOTUNE_MIN_D` value.
 If that is not the case then the autotune failed to find a proper `ATC_RAT_YAW_D`.
 The cause is probably too high noise values at the input of the Yaw D controller.
 If the battery got depleted before Autotune completion, change the initial PID parameters as shown in the table below:

 |PID parameter name|PID parameter value based on the ATUN field|